Mysticboi/wamazon/README.md

 </p>

 Express, is an open-source back end web application framework for Node.js.
 It is designed for building web applications and APIs.
 It has been called the de facto standard server framework for Node.js

+**My opinion**: I found writing the back-end API really using this framework since it provides a lot of utilities like middlewares, Router class and others.

 #### - **MongoDB** (Database)